Introduction: The Visual Language of Norman Power

 Symbols and Charges: Animals, Objects, and Geometric Patterns

 Beyond simple colors, Norman shields teemed with symbolic charges.
 Animals dominated: the lion, eagle, boar, wolf, stag, and bear were all common.
-The fleur-de-lis, though associated with French royalty, appeared in Norman arms as a Marian symbol.
+The fleur-de-lis, though associated with French royalty, appeared in Norman arms as a Marian symbol and a marker of French cultural influence.
 Geometric patterns like the chevron (representing roof rafters or spur straps), the bend (a diagonal band, often representing a sword belt), and the fess (a horizontal band, signifying a military girdle) were prevalent.
 These ordinaries were often combined with charges to form complex designs.
 For instance, the arms of the Beaumont family (Earls of Leicester) featured a blazon of gules, a fess argent, overall a bordure engrailed—a design that declared their fealty to the crown while asserting their own identity.
 Each element was governed by a precise blazon (verbal description) that left no room for misinterpretation, a testament to the Norman love of order and law.

-• Eagle: Nobility, imperial ambition (often used by Norman nobles with claims to high status).
+• Eagle: Nobility, imperial ambition (often used by Norman nobles with claims to high status, such as those with connections to the Holy Roman Empire).

-• Boar: Fierceness, tenacity (popular among Norman families of lower knightly rank).
+• Boar: Fierceness, tenacity (popular among Norman families of lower knightly rank, for whom the boar represented the untamed wilderness they controlled).

-• Cross: Religious affiliation, crusading heritage (common after the First Crusade).
+• Cross: Religious affiliation, crusading heritage (common after the First Crusade; many Norman families added crosses to their arms to commemorate participation in crusades).

-• Geometric ordinaries: Chevron (protection), bend (honor), chief (authority), saltire (St. Andrew’s cross).
+• Geometric ordinaries: Chevron (protection, roof rafters), bend (honor, sword belt), chief (authority, leadership), saltire (St. Andrew's cross, martyrdom).

 The Role of Heraldry in Medieval Norman Society